fylein/fyle-platform-docs/docs/introduction.md

 # Introduction

+[Fyle](https://www.fylehq.com) is an expense management SaaS product.
+If you don't have a Fyle account, please visit our [website](https://www.fylehq.com).

+If you're looking to build applications that interface with Fyle, then you're in the right place.

 Let's face it.
 Most API docs are super-boring and have words like Authorization, REST APIs and resources and all that.

-This doc is no different :(

-However, we will try to make it a little more fun and accessible.
+We strive to make it a little more fun and accessible.

 Let's set the stage first.
 We have two characters, John and Amy.